 The Service Learning program provides students with an opportunity to learn about community organizations, the working world, and their role as contributing volunteers.
-Students must complete two hundred (200) service hours to graduate from the Academy.
-These hours should be completed prior to spring break of senior year.
+The Service Learning program offers opportunities to develop skills like communication and teamwork while making a positive impact in communities, both internally in the IMSA community and externally.
+It's a chance to grow personally and professionally while actively engaging in addressing real-world issues.
+Students must complete 200 service hours to graduate from the Academy.
+These hours should be completed before spring break of senior year.

-Class of 2024 and 2025 Guidelines
+Class of 2025 Guidelines

-A minimum of thirty (30) hours and a maximum of one hundred twenty-five (125) hours of service learning may be completed internally (campus-run programs, tutoring IMSA students, serving as a Residential Student Leader, LEAD facilitator, etc.).
-A minimum of seventy-five (75) hours and a maximum of one hundred and seventy (170) hours of service learning may be completed externally (volunteering at non-profits, tutoring non-IMSA students, mission trips, etc.).
-Fifty (50) hours of the 200 required hours may be completed out of the state/country.
+A minimum of 30 hours and a maximum of 125 hours of service learning may be completed internally (campus-run programs, tutoring IMSA students, serving as a Residential Student Leader, LEAD facilitator, etc.).
+A minimum of 75 hours and a maximum of 170 hours of service learning may be completed externally (volunteering at non-profits, tutoring non-IMSA students, mission trips, etc.).
+Fifty hours of the 200 required hours may be completed out of the state/country.
 Students and parents may monitor the student's progress toward the graduation requirement in PowerSchool under the "Service Requirements" heading.

-Class of 2026 Guidelines
+Class of 2026 and 2027 Guidelines

-The Service Learning program provides students with an opportunity to learn about community organizations, the working world, and their role as contributing volunteers.
-Students must complete two hundred (200) service hours to graduate from the Academy.
+Students must complete 200 service hours to graduate from the Academy.
 These hours should be completed prior to spring break of senior year.
-A minimum of thirty (30) hours and a maximum of one hundred twenty-five (125) hours of service learning may be completed internally (campus-run programs, tutoring IMSA students, serving as a Residential Student Leader, LEAD facilitator, etc.).
-A minimum of seventy-five (75) hours and a maximum of one hundred and seventy (170) hours of service learning may be completed externally (volunteering at non-profits, tutoring non-IMSA students, mission trips, etc.), either in-state or outside the state of Illinois.
-Thirty-five (35) hours of the two hundred (200) required hours may be completed virtually with approved virtual opportunities.
+A minimum of 30 hours and a maximum of 125 hours of service learning may be completed internally (campus-run programs, tutoring IMSA students, serving as a Residential Student Leader, LEAD facilitator, etc.).
+A minimum of 75 hours and a maximum of 170 hours of service learning may be completed externally (volunteering at non-profits, tutoring non-IMSA students, mission trips, etc.), either in-state or outside the state of Illinois.
+Thirty-five hours of the 200 required hours may be completed virtually with approved virtual opportunities.
 Students and parents may monitor the student's progress toward the graduation requirement in PowerSchool under the "Service Requirements" heading.